 Yixing zisha GaoQiang teapot

-It weighs 100 grams.
-Its shape is round and tall.
+It weighs 83.5 grams.
+Its shape is round and slightly flat.
 GaoQiang means 'long walls', because of the long walls under the lid.
 This is typical of older or more traditional teapots

 The clay is dark brown zisha.
-It was fired at a medium temperature: the cover produces a medium pitched sound when it touches the body of the teapot.
+It was fired at a medium/high temperature: the cover produces a medium/high pitched sound when it touches the body of the teapot.

 The details of this teapot show good craftsmanship.
 The handle's shape looks like a ear.
-The knob is easy to grab and summarizes the shape of the teapot.
-And the spout is beautifully curved like the leg of a woman.
+The knob is easy to grab and will stop the flow of water when pressed.
+And the spout is nicely curved.